Getting the Final Annulment Decree

 Agreement: If both parties reach an agreement on all terms of the annulment after the case has been filed, they can prepare a final Decree of Annulment with their full agreement included.
 Both parties must sign the Decree of Annulment, and may be able to submit the Decree to the judge for approval without a hearing.
 Start at Step 2 below to get the annulment finalized.

-The following steps and forms must be completed to get your final Decree of Annulment:
+The following forms must be completed to get your final Decree of Annulment:

 Request for Submission.
 If you want your annulment approved without having a hearing, fill out the Request for Submission.
 This form asks the judge to approve of the Decree without a hearing.
 Only one party needs to complete this (usually the Plaintiff).

 - Affidavit of Resident Witness.
-This step is only needed if you were married outside of Nevada.
 If the marriage took place in Nevada, this form is not needed.
 If the marriage took place in another state, one spouse must be a Nevada resident in order to get an annulment in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for annulment and intends to remain here.
+The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for annulment.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.